(1) importance of the issue or problem addressed;

 4) All continuing education learning content must be of sound science or professional practice and serve to maintain, develop, or increase the knowledge, skills and professional competence of the health professional.
 Learning content should be evidence-based if available.
 A list of over 30 areas will be provided online for you to choose from.
 You will be asked to choose at least one or up to six areas that your presentation will address.

 Thank you for your assistance in making your session credit worthy.
-Contact Annette Ferebee at email@example.com if you have any questions concerning continuing education.
+Contact Mighty Fine at firstname.lastname@example.org if you have any questions concerning continuing education.

 For program questions, contact the program planner listed below.